anuragmandal0110/IVP_Emotion_detection/README.md

 The model.py contains the model for emotion detection.

-The xls files contain emotions tracked for various humans using random YouTube videos and this was used to train the hidden Markov model .
+The xls files contain emotions tracked for various humans using random YouTube videos and this was used to train the hidden Markov model.

 The create_dataset.py was used to generate all of the xls files .